Intuitive Surgical Inc (ISRG)'s Winning Formula: Financial Metri

 Intuitive Surgical Inc (ISRG, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $308.92, Intuitive Surgical Inc has witnessed a daily gain of 1.19%, marked against a three-month change of 5.24%.
+With shares currently priced at $315.42, Intuitive Surgical Inc has witnessed a daily loss of 0.81%, marked against a three-month change of 11.33%.
 A thorough analysis, underlined by the GF Score, suggests that Intuitive Surgical Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?